ravibhushan0487/real_time_embedded_systems/README.md

-A collection of programs tounderstand real time operating systems
+A collection of programs to understand real time operating systems